 Anti-D can interfere with the efficacy of live virus vaccines, therefore the manufacturers do not recommend live virus immunizations within three months after an anti-D treatment.4,5

-Maltose in IVIG products, such as the liquid formulation of WinRho SDF, has been shown to give falsely high blood glucose levels in certain types of blood glucose testing systems.
+Maltose (a sugar produced by the breakdown of starch) in IVIG products, such as the liquid formulation of WinRho SDF, has been shown to give false high blood glucose levels in certain types of blood glucose testing systems.
 Only systems that are glucose-specific should be used to test or monitor blood glucose levels in patients receiving this product.4,5

-WinRho SDF was voluntarily withdrawn from the European market in August, 2009 because of safety concerns.7
+WinRho SDF was voluntarily withdrawn from the European market in August 2009 due to safety concerns.7

 As with any treatment, Anti-Rho (D) or Anti-D intravenous (IV) infusion has side effects.
 The key to getting the best results while minimizing adverse effects is working closely with your healthcare team.
 Here you will find a downloadable, printable document of helpful tips in decreasing the serious side effects of Anti-Rho (D) or Anti-D IV infusion.
 Discuss this information with your healthcare team prior to treatment.